SWE-BoeingTech-2023-ECE/ECE/README.md

 6. The pull request will need to be approved by Yuvakshi and a SW/HW Team lead to be merged into the repository.
 7. Once, you have the approvals, go ahead and merge the pull request.
 8. Yay!
 You contributed to the Team Repository

+##

+### About git and github
+You can find the slides from the [Git tutorial here](https://docs.google.com/presentation/d/1XU_CnmS7z37PKC3Bo0ZBJ8xg4_FIK9vzuVtMSRY8ikg/edit?usp=sharing).
+This has information about git and github along wiht some tips and best practices.

+You can view the [demo activity](https://github.com/SWE-BoeingTech-2023-ECE/demo-repository#activity-steps) for general steps on how to use a git repository.

+### Questions?
+For questions about Git, github, and using Jira reach out to Yuvakshi via GroupMe or email.